Elisa (2025 film): Production

 Di Costanzo wrote the film's screenplay with Bruno Olivero and Valia Santella.
 It was inspired by studies and conversations between criminologists Adolfo Ceretti and Lorenzo Natali which appear in their book Io volevo ucciderla.

 Release

 Elisa was selected to compete for the Golden Lion at the 82nd Venice International Film Festival, where it had its world premiere on 4 September 2025.

-The film is scheduled to be theatrically released in Italy on 5 September 2025, by 01 Distribution.
+The film was theatrically released in Italy on 5 September 2025, by 01 Distribution.
 Rai Cinema International Distribution is handling worldwide distribution rights.